tgstoecker/RAW-ABS/README.md

 Download/Clone the current release of the MuWU pipeline into the directory.

-The included environment.yaml file can be used to install all required software into an isolated Conda environment with a name of your choice - in the following we will call it "snakemake-MuWU":
+The included environment.yaml file can be used to install all required software into an isolated Conda environment with a name of your choice - in the following we will call it "RAW-ABS":

 `conda env create --name RAW-ABS --file environment.yaml`